Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Abstract

 \section{Abstract}

-The sleep diary is a widely used clinical tool for understanding sleep disorders; however, low patient compliance and limited capture of contextual information constrain its effectiveness and leave specialists with an incomplete picture of patients’ sleep-related behaviors.
-In this work, we re-imagine Behavioral Sleep Medicine (BSM) by designing a voice-based conversational sleep diary and specialist-facing visualization tool.
-Through this design process, we probed specialists’ vision of how conversational agents (CAs) could extend beyond diary intake to enhance behavioral sleep medicine.
-Our multi-stage approach included: (1) interviews with specialists to identify shortcomings in current use of text-based diaries, (2) iterative co-design of a conversational diary and visualization tool, and (3) focus groups to explore the broader potential of CAs in BSM.
-This work contributes design insights into how CAs can support behavioral interventions, highlights opportunities and challenges for integration into practice, and expands the design space of CAs for behavioral health.
+The sleep diary is a widely used clinical tool for understanding and treating sleep disorders in \am{Behavioral Sleep Medicine (BSM)}; however, low patient compliance and limited capture of contextual information constrain its effectiveness and leave specialists with an incomplete picture of patients’ sleep-related behaviors. \am{In this work, we explore conversational agents (CAs) as an alternative to traditional diary methods by designing a voice-based sleep diary and a specialist-facing analytics tool, and using them as design probes to understand how CAs might support BSM more broadly.} Our multi-stage study with specialists comprised: (1) interviews to identify shortcomings of current text-based diaries, (2) iterative co-design of the conversational diary and \am{analytics tool}, and (3) focus groups to examine broader opportunities for CAs in BSM. \am{This work offers empirical insights into how specialists envision CAs in clinical care and outlines design implications for integrating them into existing self-report practices and behavioral interventions.}

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Computing methodologies~Artificial intelligence}

 \keywords{voice assistant, LLMs, voice interactions, ChatGPT, conversational assistants, sleep health, behavioral sleep medicine, cognitive behavior therapy, co-design, prototyping, qualitative insights}